mojolicious/mojo.js/docs/Growing.md

         `-- default.html.tmpl    // Layout template
 ```

-Both application skeletons can be automatically generated with the commands `npx mojo create-lite-app` and
+Both application skeletons can be automatically generated with the commands `npm create @mojojs/lite-app` and
-`npx mojo create-full-app`.
+`npm create @mojojs/full-app`.

 ```
 $ mkdir myapp && cd myapp
-$ npm install @mojojs/core
+$ npm create @mojojs/full-app   # or
-$ npx mojo create-full-app   # or
+$ npm create @mojojs/lite-app
-$ npx mojo create-lite-app
+$ npm install
 ```

 Feature-wise both are almost equal, the only real differences are organizational, so each one can be gradually